sofirij/projects/finance/README.md

    - `stock_symbol`: The symbol of the owned stock.
    - `quantity`: Number of shares currently owned by the user.
    - `average_cost`: Average cost per share based on purchase history.

+##Note line 54 - 56 in helpers.py is temporary as the API was down at the time of push

 ## Getting Started